mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Advantage and Disadvantage
 If used in text or a GM can use as shorthand.

-Advantage: Get 2 Bonus Effect
+Advantage: You get a free Edge Dice for this test.

-Disadvantage: You cannot gain Bonus Effect.
+Disadvantage: You cannot spend Edge on this Test.

 ### Success Tests